 Scalia stresses the importance of the governmental structures of the American Republic, that is, the division of powers among the three branches (legislative, executive, and judicial) and the specific powers of each; and the different powers of the federal and state governments.
 Scalia maintains that in assigning distinct kinds of governmental power to the three branches, and in allocating distinct powers to the federal and state governments, the Constitution prevented the concentration of power in the same hands.
 He argued that this structure of government is more important than any declaration of rights such as the Bill of Rights, because when power is concentrated in the same hands, the declared rights can be ignored.
 What really matters is the structure of government, and whether or not those structures prevent the centralization of power in one man or one party.

 Scalia maintains that the federalism created by the U.S. Constitution is a form of government midway between the extremes of local autonomy and centralized government.
 In the Federalist Papers, Hamilton defended the virtues of federalism against colonial disunity; but today, there is more of a need to defend federalism against over centralization.
 The judgment concerning which level should have authority is a pragmatic one, Scalia maintains.
 On the one hand, local control permits diversity; but in some matters, there is need for national action.
 Speaking in 1982, Scalia observed that general hostility toward national law had become a feature of conservative thinking, undermining the necessary balance between federal and local.
-He speculated that this tendency had emerged in part because of conservative distrust of government in general, and in part due to the fact that liberals have been outgunned by conservatives at the federal level since the 1930s.
+He speculated that this tendency had emerged in part because of conservative distrust of government in general, and in part due to the fact that conservatives have been outgunned by liberals at the federal level since the 1930s.